 *Some over-income families may be eligible depending on the family circumstances.

 Applications will be accepted by appointment only.
-The application process includes two parts, the first of which must be completed in order for your child to be placed on our Waiting List.
+The application process must be completed in order for your child to be placed on our Waiting List.
 The following items are required to complete the application process:

 - Birth certificate (birth letter is acceptable for EHS only)